John-Han-0422/MDL_UV/README.md

 numpy 1.24.1
 pandas 2.0.2
 # Input
-Five categories of features are used for model training:
+Five categories of features were used for model training:
 i) reflective bands: blue, green, red, NIR, and SWIR1, and SWIR2;
 ii) vegetation indices: NDVI and EVI;
 iii) texture variables based on reflective bands of red, green, blue, and NIR: variance, contrast, entropy, angular second moment, inverse difference moment, and correlation;